Free Curly Hair Resources

 If your little curly person has tight curl texture, you may prefer to use a detangling brush, but you need to learn how to do it gently.
 I recommend the Felicia Leatherwood ‘Brush with the Best’ detangling brush for this process.
 If they are also high density, you may like to use sectioning clips to hold sections aside while you concentrate on one area.

-Finally, as soon as they are old enough, get them involved applying water, from a Continuous Mist Spray bottle, or drizzled on from a scoop in the bath or shower.
+Finally, as soon as they are old enough, get them involved applying water, from a Mist Spray bottle, or drizzled on from a scoop in the bath or shower.
 Then get them involved in applying a small amount of conditioner, and then learning how to detangle each section.

 And finally, stay on top of this aspect of your little one’s grooming as much as you can, detangling daily if need be, so that a little tangle doesn’t become a matted section.